quagliero/matryosass/README.md

 Matryo works in fractions; no more using 'sixcol', 'span6, or 'col-6' when you just mean one half.
 The idea being you give a column a default width value, and then use your custom named media queries to act as width modifiers.

-So if you wanted a three quarter width column you'd use `<div class="col-3/4">` and then if you wanted that to go down to 50% for medium screens and full width for very small screens, you'd use `<div class="col-3/4 md-1/2 xs-1">`.
+So if you wanted a three quarter width column you'd use `<div class="grid__col 3/4">` and then if you wanted that to go down to 50% for medium screens and full width for very small screens, you'd use `<div class="grid__col 3/4 md-1/2 xs-1">`.

 ## Demo